alshoja/fastify-worker-mailer/README.md

-Sure!
-Below is a sample README for your Fastify-based email sending service:

----

 # Fastify Email Sending Service

 This project provides a simple REST API to send emails using worker threads.
 It validates email account objects and utilizes worker threads for asynchronous email processing.